 - 11.1.1.
 Tax Credit: One thousand dollars (\$1,000.00) filing fee.
-This is a nonrefundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination. - 11.1.2.
+This is a non-refundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination. - 11.1.2.
 Tax Credit: Two percent (2.0%) of annual amount requested application fee.
 This is a non-transferable fee, which shall be submitted along with the application.
+Non-profit participants might pay 1% at submission of application and the other 1% within 60 days of of the initial submission.
 At its sole discretion, the Authority might consider the return of half of the fee amount if the project is not awarded a reservation of credits. - 11.1.3.
 Projects with Binding Commitments will be charged a processing fee of .50% of the annual Tax Credit requested.